Nana-Chief/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Directories
     Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+12. More directories
+    Create a script that creates a directory call my_dir with permission 7    51 in the working directory.